OHDSI/ETL-LambdaBuilder/docs/IBM_CCAE_MDCR/CCAE_MDCR_observation_period.md

 ### Key conventions
 * Only use records where the person has prescription benefits (RX=1).
 * The gap between observation periods needs to be 32 days or less (<=32).
 * Remove duplicate records before assigning OBSERVATION_PERIOD_ID.
+* When a person has a death recorded then we truncate the OBSERVATION_PERIOD_END_DATE to reflect the corresponding DEATH_DATE from the **DEATH** table.

 ### Reading from **ENROLLMENT_DETAIL**